The Mesabi compute cluster provides hardware resources for running a wide variety of jobs

 The name Mesabi was selected by MSI staff from over 140 suggestions from MSI users and others at the U of M. The Mesabi Range is the largest of the four major iron deposits in northern Minnesota that collectively make up the area known as the Iron Range.
 It is the chief deposit of iron ore in the U.S. The name comes from an Ojibwe word meaning “immense mountain.”
 The name reflects Minnesota’s cultural heritage and natural resources and ties in to an informal term for supercomputers, “Big Iron.”

-Mesabi is most efficiently accessed though a terminal environment, MSI users can follow directions in the Connecting to HPC Resources quick start guide to access Itasca and all other MSI HPC systems.
-Once connected to Mesabi you will be able to submit jobs to Mesabi's queues using scripts with specific PBS commands also known as PBS scripts.
+Mesabi is most efficiently accessed though a terminal environment, MSI users can follow directions in the Connecting to HPC Resources quick start guide to access Mesabi and all other MSI HPC systems.
+Once connected to Mesabi you will be able to submit jobs to Mesabi's queues using scripts with specific Slurm commands also known as Slurm scripts.